EllaTheCat/dopamine-2024/README.md

 I developed this for my own use so have not been as hard on myself as I would be professionally.
 These are the things I have to do in the short term for this project to become shipshape.

 - **BREAKING NEWS** I'm putting stuff on github regardless.
+Manual backup makes me nervous.

 - **Comments in code** I was intending to put all documentation in the code as comments.
 I intend to purge it in favour of the green nagbar help topics.

-- **$HOME $USER**
-Fix numerous hardcoded  "/home/ellathecat" strings, with sway config variables and bash variables.
+- **$HOME $USER** Fix numerous hardcoded "/home/ellathecat" strings, with sway config variables and bash variables.

-- **ShellCheck Scripts**
-Every script to pass ShellCheck by hand.
+- **ShellCheck Scripts** Every script to pass ShellCheck by hand.
 Automation not a shipshape requirement.
+Initial commit exempt.

-- **One Config Review **
-Concatenate all configs into one, strip comments and blank lines, insert file boundaries.
+- **One Config Review** Concatenate all configs into one, strip comments and blank lines, insert file boundaries.
 Ask sway reddit how to run the nagbar validation on it.

-- **About Workspaces **
-All the help topics to have something of substance written.
+- **About Workspaces** All the help topics to have something of substance written.
+The workspace related topics need drafting.

-- **Context Help **
-Not a shipshape requirement beyond an empty document with the correct title.
+- **Context Help** Excepting Menu Keys and More Menu Keys modes, not a shipshape requirement beyond an empty document with the correct title for the current mode. **There has to be a WASD keyboard layout diagram** accessible (show|hide) via the keyboard for these two modes.
+Mod5+slash is reserved for this.